aztechian/bridgr/README.md

 We will use the following libraries to do heavy lifting:

 - go-git
-- docker.io/go-docker (also compare with github.com/fsouza/go-dockerclient)
+- docker.io/go-docker
+- yaml.v2
+- vfsgen

 Potential for schema definition/validation of the YAML config file: [https://github.com/rjbs/rx](https://github.com/rjbs/rx) Potential library for creating iso9660 (ISO) files [https://github.com/kdomanski/iso9660](https://github.com/kdomanski/iso9660)

 ## Release History

+- 1.0.0
+  - Intial release of Bridgr with support for Yum, Files, and Docker artifacts
 - 0.0.1
   - Work in progress